Good evening Debrecen Bár representatives. It’s great to have you here tonight. Máte, please introduce yourself.

 Miklós: One final point on this; I studied English at the Economics faculty at the university with a good native English teacher but I still lacked confidence when speaking English.
 I really needed to participate on the Erasmus program to make my English more professional and build my confidence.
 If you do not speak a foreign language at a high level it is hard to be a university leaver here.
 Even more workplaces in Hungary ask for another language at intermediate level, but you have to improve yourself in other areas aside from what you learn at university and that’s really why we have Debrecen Bár.

-Ok, and finally, how can Debrecen Bár evolve to continue providing a service for its readers?
+And finally, how can Debrecen Bár evolve to continue providing a service for its readers?

 Miklós: We’ve thought about this a lot, we wanted to start a co-working office, maybe it could start off as a forum for Debrecen Bár, a meeting and working place for the team.